a-r-j/ProteinWorkshop/README.md

 ### Training a model

-Launching an experiment minimally requires specification of a dataset, structural encoder, and task:
+Launching an experiment minimally requires specification of a dataset, structural encoder, and task (devices can be specified with `trainer=cpu/gpu`):

 ```bash
 workshop train dataset=cath encoder=egnn task=inverse_folding trainer=cpu env.paths.data=where/you/want/data/